saghul/pyuv/docs/util.rst

     Get information about resource utilization. getrusage(2) implementation which always uses RUSAGE_SELF.
 Limited support on Windows.

+.. py:function:: pyuv.util.guess_handle_type

+    Given a file descriptor, returns the handle type in the form of a constant (integer).
+    The user can compare it with constants exposed in pyuv.*, such as UV_TTY, UV_TCP, and so on.

 .. py:class:: pyuv.util.SignalChecker(loop, fd)

     :type loop: :py:class:`Loop`